-Nicole is the Education and Special Projects Director working to manage and expand CTWAC’s education related programs such as the annual Model UN.
+Nicole is the Director of Operations working to manage and expand CTWAC’s education related programs such as the annual Model UN.
 She is also an Adjunct Professor at Western Connecticut State University, teaching a course on world governments, economies, and cultures.
 Nicole completed a dual graduate degree program, receiving an M.A. in International Relations from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a Masters of Development Studies from the International Institute of Social Studies at the Erasmus University Rotterdam.
 Prior to her studies, Nicole served as an AmeriCorps VISTA in Washington State assisting with the management of a college preparedness program for underserved high school students.
 Nicole has extensive travel experience that includes living abroad in Germany and The Netherlands.